Man arrested after home invasion, carjacking in West Palm

 West said the man then drove to the 1400 block of Alabama Ave. where he forced a Fed Ex driver to drive to Jupiter.

-Jupiter police later said officers responded to Jupiter Beach Park in reference to an armed person who had discharged a firearm multiple times.
+Jupiter police later said officers responded to Jupiter Beach Park at 2:55 p.m. in reference to an armed person who had discharged a firearm multiple times.

 Jupiter police and their SWAT team responded to the area and took the man into custody without incident.